Click here to see how the sample collection process has been modified with COVID-19 safety protocols.

 A number of steps occur during the blood collection process to ensure blood sample requirements are met.

 On average, about 15-16 mL, or less than two tablespoons, of blood will be drawn during the blood collection process.
 The amount of blood drawn should not affect an athlete’s performance.
+A USADA four-tube blood draw only requires .07 cups of blood, which is 4% of a normal blood donation and .3% of your total blood volume.

 To control for blood plasma volume changes, the athlete will be asked to remain seated for a minimum of ten (10) consecutive minutes prior to providing a blood sample.

-The BCO will begin the blood collection process by selecting a location on the athlete’s skin from where to draw the blood and cleaning the area with a sterile disinfectant swab.
+The BCO will begin by preparing the athlete’s preferred site for the blood collection process by cleaning the area with a sterile disinfectant swab.
 The BCO will apply a tourniquet to aid in the collection, and the BCO will begin to draw the blood sample.
 A blood draw will be attempted a maximum of three times.

 Minor modifications, such as the number of tubes of blood drawn and the length of time that an athlete remains in a seated position, can vary between USADA and international federation protocols.
 Rest assured that the protocols fall within the International Standard for Testing & Investigations requirements.